Free Shipping

 A nap could be the thing to get you through the day, but you might regret it late at night.

 Now we're not saying to avoid naps altogether.
-According to Mayo Clinic, short naps don't generally affect sleep quality at night for most people.
+According to the Mayo Clinic, short naps (10-30 minutes) generally don't affect sleep quality at night for most people.
+In fact, they may come with some benefits.

-However, prolonged or frequent naps might have a negative effect on the shut-eye you get in the evening.
+However, prolonged or frequent naps might negatively affect the shut-eye you get at night.
 Much like your caffeine intake, you'll want to avoid taking naps after 3:00 pm.

 5. Declutter and Organize Your Bedroom